ESA offers an Ice Rescue Course teaching practical rescue techniques for effective surface ice rescues.

 The student will learn the dynamics of ice, and how these apply to the ice rescue discipline.
 The didactic portion will also cover how cold water situations effect the human body and how we can apply that to rescue.

 Questions?
 Want to enrol?
 Contact us today.

-Theory, examination and certification for the ESA Ice Rescue Course are provided by Dive Rescue International.
+Theory, examination and certification for the ESA Ice Rescue Course are provided.

 Ice Rescue is not a NFPA certified course, but it meets the requirements of NFPA 1670, Chapter 7, Water, 7-3.7 Ice.